Basic Settings

 1

-Install Common System Utilities
+Select and Install System Utilities

 • axel: A light command-line download accelerator